Pentagon Awards $10 Billion Contract To Microsoft Over Front-Runner Amazon

 "I will be asking them to look at it very closely to see what's going on because I have had very few things where there's been such complaining," he said.
 "We'll take a very strong look at it."

-In early August, Defense Secretary Mark Esper announced the Pentagon would re-examine the project before announcing a winner.
+In early August, Defense Secretary Mark Esper announced the Pentagon would reexamine the project before announcing a winner.
 Esper recused himself this week of any decisions involving the cloud contract.

-The Pentagon's pausing of the contract bid process raised concerns that the president intervened in the awarding of the defense contract, which would be a violation of federal acquisition laws, according to the Washington Post.
+The Pentagon's pausing of the contract bid process raised concerns that the president intervened in the awarding of the defense contract, which would be a violation of federal acquisition laws, according to The Washington Post.

 It’s important that we maintain a fair & competitive process for DoD contracts, but for the President to use the power of his office to punish critics in the media would be a complete abuse of power.
 This does not pass the smell test & we need some answershttps://t.co/3CqbwEXuX1— Mark Warner (@MarkWarner) August 2, 2019

-Trump has an openly contentious relationship with Amazon, and in particular with The Washington Post, which Bezos owns and is a frequent target of the president's ire.
+Trump has an openly contentious relationship with Amazon and in particular with The Washington Post, which Bezos owns and is a frequent target of the president's ire.

 So sorry to hear the news about Jeff Bozo being taken down by a competitor whose reporting, I understand, is far more accurate than the reporting in his lobbyist newspaper, the Amazon Washington Post.
 Hopefully the paper will soon be placed in better & more responsible hands!— Donald J. Trump (@realDonaldTrump) January 14, 2019

-In a new book, Holding the Line: Inside Trump's Pentagon with Secretary Mattis, Guy Snodgrass, a retired Navy commander who worked closely with former defense secretary Jim Mattis, writes that Trump called and directed Mattis to "screw Amazon" by locking it out of a chance to bid for the JEDI contract.
+In a new book, Holding the Line: Inside Trump's Pentagon with Secretary Mattis, Guy Snodgrass, a retired Navy commander who worked closely with then-Defense Secretary Jim Mattis, writes that Trump called and directed Mattis to "screw Amazon" by locking it out of a chance to bid for the JEDI contract.
 According to Snodgrass, Mattis told him and others: "We're not going to do that.
 This will be done by the book, both legally and ethically."

 In a statement detailing the award, the Defense Department said: